stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 {{< figure src="wrroc-figure3.drawio.svg" link="wrroc-figure3.drawio.svg" id="fig:provenance_crate_er"
   width="100%" title="UML class diagram for Provenance Run Crate" caption="In addition to the workflow run, this profile represents the execution of individual steps and their related tools.
 The prospective side (the execution plan) is shown by the workflow listing a series of [`s:HowToStep`](http://schema.org/HowToStep)s, each linking to the [`s:SoftwareApplication`](http://schema.org/SoftwareApplication) that is to be executed.
 The [`bsp:input`](https://bioschemas.org/properties/input) and [`bsp:output`](https://bioschemas.org/properties/output) parameters for each tool are described in a similar way to the overall workflow parameter in [Figure 3](#fig:workflow_crate_er).
 The retrospective provenance side of this profile includes each tool execution as an additional [`s:CreateAction`](http://schema.org/CreateAction) with similar mapping to the realised parameters as [`s:MediaObject`](http://schema.org/MediaObject) or [`s:PropertyValue`](http://schema.org/PropertyValue), allowing intermediate values to be included in the RO-Crate even if they are not workflow outputs. <br>The workflow execution is described the same as in the Workflow Run Crate profile with an overall [`s:CreateAction`](http://schema.org/CreateAction) (the workflow outputs will typically also appear as outputs from inner tool executions).
 An additional [`s:OrganizeAction`](http://schema.org/OrganizeAction) represents the workflow engine execution, which orchestrated the steps from the workflow plan through corresponding [`s:ControlAction`](http://schema.org/ControlAction)s that spawned the tool's execution ([`s:CreateAction`](http://schema.org/CreateAction)).
 It is possible that a single workflow step had multiple such executions (e.g. array iterations).
-Not shown in figure: [`s:actionStatus`](http://schema.org/actionStatus) and [`s:error`](http://schema.org/error) to indicate step/workflow execution status.
-The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations.
+Not shown in figure: [`s:actionStatus`](http://schema.org/actionStatus) and [`s:error`](http://schema.org/error) to indicate step/workflow execution status. <br>The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations.
 The term prefixes are defined in [Table 1](#prefixes)." >}}

 Additionally, this profile specifies how to describe connections between parameters, through *parameter connections* -- a fundamental feature of computational workflows.
-Specifically, parameter connections describe: (i) how tools consume as input the intermediate outputs generated by other tools; and (ii) how workflow-level parameters are mapped to tool-level parameters.
+Specifically, parameter connections describe:

+1. How tools consume as input the intermediate outputs generated by other tools.
+2. How workflow-level parameters are mapped to tool-level parameters.

-As an example, consider again the workflow depicted in Fig [2](#fig:head_sort), and suppose it is implemented in a workflow language such as CWL: the workflow-level input (a text file) is linked through a parameter connection to the input of the `head` tool wrapper, and then a second parameter connection links this tool's output to the input of the `sort` tool wrapper.
+As an example, consider again the workflow depicted in [Figure 2](#fig:head_sort), and suppose it is implemented in a workflow language such as CWL: the workflow-level input (a text file) is linked through a parameter connection to the input of the `head` tool wrapper, and then a second parameter connection links this tool's output to the input of the `sort` tool wrapper.
 A representation of parameter connections is particularly useful for traceability, since it provides the means to document the inputs and tools on which workflow outputs depend.
-Since the current RO-Crate context has no suitable terms for the description of such relationships, we added appropriate ones to the aforementioned dedicated term set [[wrroc-terms]]: a [`wfrun:ParameterConnection`](https://w3id.org/ro/terms/workflow-run#ParameterConnection) type with [`wfrun:sourceParameter`](https://w3id.org/ro/terms/workflow-run#sourceParameter) and [`wfrun:targetParameter`](https://w3id.org/ro/terms/workflow-run#targetParameter) attributes that respectively map to the source and target formal parameters, and a
+Since the current RO-Crate context has no suitable terms for the description of such relationships, we added appropriate ones to the aforementioned dedicated term set [[ro-terms 2024]]: a [`wfrun:ParameterConnection`](https://w3id.org/ro/terms/workflow-run#ParameterConnection) type with [`wfrun:sourceParameter`](https://w3id.org/ro/terms/workflow-run#sourceParameter) and [`wfrun:targetParameter`](https://w3id.org/ro/terms/workflow-run#targetParameter) attributes that respectively map to the source and target formal parameters, and a
 [`wfrun:connection`](https://w3id.org/ro/terms/workflow-run#connection) property to link from the relevant step or workflow to the [`wfrun:ParameterConnection`](https://w3id.org/ro/terms/workflow-run#ParameterConnection) instances.

 In our set of profiles, Provenance Run Crate is the most detailed one and offers the highest level of granularity; its specification is a superset of Workflow Run RO-Crate, which in turn is a superset of Process Run Crate.
-This relationship between the three profiles is illustrated in Fig [5](#fig:profile_venn), as a Venn diagram.
+This relationship between the three profiles is illustrated in [Figure 5](#fig:profile_venn), as a Venn diagram.
 Theoretically, all computational provenance information could be represented through the Provenance Run Crate profile alone (possibly relaxing some requirements), since it inherits from the other ones.
 In practice, though, this choice would require the use of the most complex model even for simple use cases.

 Having three separate profiles provides a way to represent information at different levels of granularity, while keeping all RO-Crates generated with them interoperable.
 This approach gives a straightforward path to supporting the representation of computational provenance in simpler use cases such as with simple command executions, i.e. the Process Run Crate.
 Additionally, the approach lowers the accessibility barrier for implementation in WMSs, as developers may choose to initially implement only the more basic support in their WMS, with reduced effort and complexity, and gradually scale to more detailed representations.
 This encourages the adoption of WRROC across the diverse landscape of use cases and WMSs.